 These are what help me be human.
 It has helped me help others through difficult times.
 And I have come to believe that emotional authenticity is what empaths are here to demonstrate for the world.
-Especially now in the time of quarantine.
+Especially now during this year of so much chaos and stress.

 Life can be hard, it can appear unfair, and it can make you want to adopt cynicism and a hard shell.
 I understand, I have been there.

 Here is the truth, when we put on armor to stifle our emotions, we don’t just stifle pain and sadness, we stifle joy and happiness.

 In fact, did you know that the number one emotion that people stifle is joy?
 Crazy, right?
 Why?
 Because we are so afraid of joy ending and pain and sadness returning.